AndyS1mpson/andys1mpson/README.md

 <h3>📝 A little about me: </h3>

-I almost graduated from SPBSU.
+I almost graduate from SPBSU.
 Also I work as a Software Engineer using Python

 My work places:
 - 💼 Junior Backend Developer at _DEERC_